 Secure the bed immediately after assembling it.
 It’s front heavy, and you don’t want that sitting in a room unsecured, especially if you have kids or pets.
 Follow the instructions closely to ensure you are taking all recommended safety precautions, especially those concerning anchoring the bed.

-We’ve been hard at work finishing up this space over the last year.
-We recently replaced the flooring; check out my post with tips for installing LifeProof Luxury Vinyl Plank flooring.
-Other DIYs I’ve done for this space: the cat house side table build plans, the plywood planter with hairpin legs, the DIY photo ledge shelving, and the toy box bench!
+We replaced the flooring; check out my article with tips for installing LifeProof Luxury Vinyl Plank flooring.
+Other DIYs I’ve done for this space: the cat house side table build plans, the plywood planter with hairpin legs, and the DIY photo ledge shelving.